EmissionControl2/EmissionControl2/README.md

 `./scripts/build.sh`

-- run packaging script:
+- run install script:

-`./scripts/packageDEB.sh <version>` (you have to provide a version number)

-- This should put a .deb file in EmissionControl2/deployment.
-The deb package is necessary at this stage because it will put all the resources in the correct place on your system.

-- install the .deb either with your preferred gui app installer or by running:

-`dpkg -i <path-to-the-deb>`
+`./scripts/linux_install.sh` (this will put the binary in /usr/bin and set up resources in the paths where EC2 expects them to be)

 ### OS X